Eryadu/Java_feb_2025/src/studyMaterial/InnerClass.md

 functionality, and access private members of the outer class.
 They come in four types: non-static inner classes, static nested classes, local inner classes, and anonymous inner classes.
 Each type has its own use cases and benefits.

+## The benefits of using inner classes in Java are:

+1. Encapsulation: Inner classes can access private variables and methods of the outer class.
+This helps to achieve encapsulation and improves code readability.
+2. Code Organization: Inner classes allow you to group related code together in one place.
+This makes your code easier to understand and maintain.
+3. Better Access Control: Inner classes can be declared as private, which means that they can only be accessed within the outer class.
+This provides better access control and improves code security.
+4. Callbacks: Inner classes are often used for implementing callbacks in event-driven programming.
+They provide a convenient way to define and implement a callback function within the context of the outer class.
+5. Polymorphism: Inner classes can be used to implement polymorphism.
+You can define a class hierarchy within the outer class and then create objects of the inner classes that implement the different subclasses.
+6. Reduced Code Complexity: Inner classes can reduce the complexity of your code by encapsulating complex logic and data structures within the context of the outer class.